souravendra/souravendra/README.md

 ### Hi, I'm Souravendra, India is growing and I want to be a part of it.

-I'm currently building functional AI agents with voice support!
+I'm currently building functional Voice AI companions end to end.

 I've independently led 0 to 1 projects at multiple companies.
 I have a love/hate relationship with Typescript / Go / Python.

 I graduated in 2019 with a Bachelor's Degree in Electronics Engineering and have won several awards in music.
 I love sports!

 Pronouns: he/him